OverviewCorni di Lago Scuro 3166 m

 Corni di Lago Scuro 3166 m is a mountain located in the Adamello Group, Nodo del Venerocolo, formed by three summits amongst which the highest is the central one, the most individualized.
 Three main ridges converge near the summit: the SW ridge arising from Passo di Lago Scuro, the East ridge running from Passo del Maroccaro and the longer North ridge starting from Passo di Casamadre.
 This latter originates the Northern Corno di Lago Scuro.
 The mountain is famous and frequently climbed also in reason of the presence, a few meters below the summit, of the Bivacco Amici della Montagna, a little shelter realized by the alpine guide Giovanni Faustinelli using the Great War (WWI) remains still existing on the summit.

-The Adamello Group and the nearby Presanella during the war were situated along Italian and Austro-Hungarian border and represented the theater of the so-called White War, during which the armies had to fight in high altitude.
+The Adamello Group and the nearby Presanella during the war were situated along the Italian-Austrian border and represented the theater of the so-called White War, during which the armies had to fight in high altitude.
 Corni di Lago Scuro during the Great War was at first an Austrian outpost, successively it was occupied from the Italians, who built many war stations, connecting the Cresta di Casamadre with the summit of Corni di Lago Scuro with a daring fortified itinerary starting from Passo di Casamadre.

 Getting ThereThe starting point is Passo del Tonale, located at 1883 m., an alpine col dividing the Ortles-Cevedale Group to the north from the Adamello and Presanella groups to the South.
 It connects the Val di Sole (Trento province) to the East with Alta Valle Camonica (Ponte di Legno, Brescia province) to the West.